-Creating this OER has been a wholly positive experience, and I benefited greatly from support offered by Open Education Librarian Mélanie Brunet and by training opportunities offered by the Teaching and Learning Support Service.
-It is my hope that Translating for Canada, eh? will not only provide practical support to bilingual students, faculty and staff at the University of Ottawa and elsewhere, but will also inspire the creation of additional OER by and for the uOttawa community.
+Creating this OER has been a wholly positive experience, and I benefited greatly from the support offered by Open Education Librarian Mélanie Brunet and by training opportunities offered by the Teaching and Learning Support Service.
+It is my hope that Translating for Canada, eh? will not only provide practical support to bilingual students, faculty and staff at the University of Ottawa and elsewhere but will also inspire the creation of additional OER by and for the uOttawa community.

-Lynne Bowker is Full Professor at the School of Translation and Interpretation, where she is currently directing the SSHRC-funded Machine Translation Literacy Project that seeks to raise awareness about responsible use of machine translation tools, such as Google Translate or DeepL Translator.
+Lynne Bowker is a Full Professor at the School of Translation and Interpretation, where she is currently directing the SSHRC-funded Machine Translation Literacy Project that seeks to raise awareness about the responsible use of machine translation tools, such as Google Translate or DeepL Translator.
 A member of the Royal Society of Canada, she has published widely on translation technologies and authored two key textbooks in the field.
 She participates actively in several communities of practice at the University of Ottawa, including the Educational Games Group (EGG), which investigates ways of integrating game-based learning into courses, the OER CoP, which supports the creation and adoption of OER, and the uOttawa Teaching and Learning Community Slack Channel, which provides a forum where professors and staff can exchange ideas, tips, suggestions or comments about teaching and learning.